 STEM in K-12 Accounting Programs

-Introduced in the House of Representatives in May 2021 by Representatives Haley Stevens (D) and Victoria Spartz (R), the Accounting STEM Pursuit Act of 2021 proposes the amendment of the Student Support and Academic Enrichment Grant program to also promote awareness of accounting as a part of STEM in K-12 education.
+Introduced in the House of Representatives in May 18, 2023 by Representatives Haley Stevens (D) and Victoria Spartz (R), H.R.
+3541: To amend the Student Support and Academic Enrichment Grant program to promote career awareness in accounting as part of a well-rounded STEM educational experience proposes the amendment of the Student Support and Academic Enrichment Grant program to also promote awareness of accounting as a part of STEM in K-12 education.

 SUPPORT LEGISLATIVE EFFORTS BY CONTACTING YOUR MEMBERS OF CONGRESS

 Many accounting departments have changed the Classification of Instructional Program (CIP) code for their accounting programs to one that is on the Department of Homeland Security’s list of approved “STEM” CIP codes.